mmrath/kwth-vbox/README.md

 We will use vagrant to automate the setup of the VirtualBox VMs.

-## Step1: Prepare the Host and VMs
+## Step 1: Prepare the Host and VMs

 All actions are taken as root.
 - apt-get update && apt-get upgrade